kyma-incubator/compass/components/director/cmd/tenantloader/README.md

 1. Read the `/data/` directory where tenant files reside
 2. Try to parse each `.json` file from the directory to the tenant structure
-3. Synchronize tenants with Compass
+3. Create tenants with IDs that are not yet in database

 ## Supported format of .json file with tenants
 ```json